Dolar Popat: Early life

 Dolar Popat was born in 1953 in Busolwe and was brought up in Tororo, Uganda.
 He arrived in the UK in 1971 at the age of 17, a year before the expulsion of Indians in Uganda in 1972.
 Popat sponsored himself through night school at Kilburn Polytechnic by taking on jobs including working as a dishwasher, waiter, and grill chef at a Wimpy burger bar on Kilburn High Road.
 He later qualified as an Affiliate of the Chartered Institute of Management Accountants (CIMA) in 1977 and went on to practise specialising in business and corporate finance.
 He diversified into the healthcare sector in the late 1980s and the hospitality sector in the late 1990s, and secured a master franchise with the Intercontinental Hotels Group for Express by Holiday Inn in the UK.

 On 16 July 2019 (Guru Purnima), Popat unveiled his autobiography, A British Subject: How to Make It as an Immigrant in the Best Country in the World.

 Career

 After completing his studies, Popat held a number of positions, including trainee accountant at Rockware Glass and UDT Finance (Barclays).
-After practising as an accountant in the 1970s, he specialised in business and corporate finance.
+After practicing as an accountant in the 1970s, he specialized in business and corporate finance.
 Popat diversified into the health care sector in the late 1980s and the hospitality sector in the late 1990s, securing a master franchise with the Intercontinental Hotel Group for Express by Holiday Inn in the UK.